-In recognition of the time constraints facing part time students, most modules still primarily on a lecture format.
+In recognition of the often technical subject matter, we do rely on an underlying lecture format.
 This facilitates a rapid transfer of information, and these well-established methods have proved to be the most efficient way of teaching.
-However, lectures are increasingly supplemented by use of technology: we aim to provide videos of lectures wherever possible, and a number of modules use some form of online coursework.

-Some modules also employ more flexible methods, such as individual and group presentations, case studies and online delivery.
-Problem solving is a key aspect of learning, especially in more technical modules, and therefore students are encouraged to complete exercises for the problem-solving classes.
+However, some modules employ more flexible methods, such as individual and group presentations, case studies and online delivery.
+Problem solving is a key aspect of learning, especially in more technical modules, and therefore students are encouraged to complete exercises for the problem solving classes.

-Lecture notes and problem sets covering lecture material are always posted on Moodle, to allow student to have access to the material should they unavoidably miss lectures/classes.
+Lecture notes and problem sets covering lecture material are generally posted on Moodle, to allow students to have access to the material should they unavoidably miss lectures / classes.